brthrs/.github/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: "\U0001F4E6 Feature request"
+name: '\U0001F4E6 Feature request'
-about: Describe a feature or improvement for this project.
+about: 'Describe a feature or improvement for this project.'
 title: ''
 labels: enhancement
 assignees: ''